Friday, June 17, 2011

 Saint Anthony Day

-Anthony was born with health problems—my first meeting with him was when he was maybe three or four, getting off a plane with his mother & carrying the plastic cooler that contained his meds.
+Anthony was born with health problems—my first meeting with him was when he was maybe three or four, getting off a plane with his mother and carrying the plastic cooler that contained his meds.
 But even then—while a bit shy in the new surroundings—he was just so self-possessed.
 Everything was interesting to him; he absorbed life-things like a beautiful brown-eyed sponge.

 Although much of that was his force of character, I think a lot was also the utterly unconditional love Leilah gave him.

 Anthony somehow managed to not only survive living with MN, but to grow into a bright young man, a truly fine photographer, a percipient intellect.
-He recommended challenging novels for me to read, agreed that B&W was at the heart of photos & had an exuberant sense of humor.
+He recommended challenging novels for me to read, agreed that B&W was at the heart of photos and had an exuberant sense of humor.

 But all this was cut short when he died of brain cancer, age 23.